-Orientation programs are offered prior to the start of the fall and spring semesters to acquaint new students to the College, its facilities, resources, services, activities, organizations and policies.
-Students interested in enrolling with the College will be invited to attend orientation.
+New Student Experience programs are offered prior to the start of each semester to acquaint new students to the College, its facilities, resources, services, activities, organizations and policies.
+Students interested in enrolling with the College will be invited to attend a New Student Experience orientation session.
 All new students are directed to take advantage of an orientation session to maximize their opportunities for academic success.